Contact Number

 BICYCLING - Bicycles are allowed on all fire roads.
 Please check the park map for details on where bicycles are allowed.

-EQUESTRIANS - Horses are allowed on all fire roads.
+HORSES - are allowed on all fire roads.
+Horses are not permitted on any trails.
 Please check the park map for details on where horses are allowed.
-No horse trailer parking at this time.
+Horse trailer parking can be reserved through the day-use parking reservation system for use of the two bus parking spaces when available.

 PARK EVENTS - A variety of free interpretive programs are offered throughout the year.
 View a list of upcoming events and activities.

 BIG BASIN ART ABOUT - In 2023, 18 local artists were chosen to participate in the Big Basin Art About project.
 After completing an inspirational CASPBA backpacking trip through Big Basin, each artist created a piece of art in their chosen medium focused on Big Basin and its renewal after the CZU Lightning Complex Fire.
-The art pieces will be displayed in Big Basin at the end of 2023 and will be permanently displayed in a visitor center exhibit at the park in the future.
+The art pieces were displayed in Big Basin on June 15, 2024 and will be permanently displayed in a visitor center exhibit at the park in the future.
 Meet the artists and learn more at the Big Basin Art About webpage!

 This is a Crumb Clean Park